About ASD Ascend

 About the database

-Two years ago, in collaboration with the College Autism Network that is now part of the Association of Higher Education and Disability, we began to list all colleges and universities in the United States that had programs for students with autism.
+Two years ago, in collaboration with the College Autism Network that is now part of the Association of Higher Education and Disability, we began to list all colleges and universities in the United States that had school programs for autistic students.
 We later expanded this aim to provide detailed information on these programs and thus, ASD Ascend was born.

 We wanted to provide a searchable database of these schools as well as schools with services beneficial for students with autism that did not have complete programs.
 To do so, we searched for details of the programs and services offered.
 We hired research assistants to help us review the most recent Carnegie list of all 4,567 colleges and universities in the United States.
 We looked at the information supplied online, and we called programs to ask additional questions.